stungeye/Full-Stack-Notes/docs/06-rails-tips-and-tricks/07-session-and-life-cycle.md

 ### Global `helper_method` Example: Menu Data

 Imagine you have a `Menu` model with a class method `Menu.top_level_sections` that returns the data you need on every page for the header menu.
-You could create a `menu_sections` method in your `ApplicationController` and expose it to your views as a `helper_method`.
+You could create a private `menu_sections` method in your `ApplicationController` and expose it to your views as a `helper_method`.

 ```ruby
 class ApplicationController < ActionController::Base